MLC for the Mining and Pastoral Region

 He established Chapple Research and provided the community with impartial environmental and social impact information and advice.
 He was employed as coordinator of the Anti-Nuclear Alliance of Western Australia for a number of years, campaigning against the establishment of a uranium mining industry in WA and the proposed Pangea international nuclear waste dump.

-Please call our office if you have any queries or issues you wish to raise - there are many ways we can help.
+Please contact our office if you have any queries or issues you wish to raise - there are many ways we can help.